ledgerW/pathlight/memory-bank/progress.md

   - ~~Magic link emails are not being sent consistently~~ (Fixed with improved email sending)
   - ~~Results are not being generated after payment~~ (Fixed with proper flow implementation)
   - ~~The implementation requires significant debugging and rework~~ (Completed)
+  - ~~Users are being redirected to login page after payment instead of seeing email instructions~~ (Fixed with dedicated payment success page)
 - Database migrations should only use PostgreSQL (not SQLite)
 - Error handling for AI generation could be improved
 - The payment flow UX could be enhanced for better conversion